VRLabs/Local-Mirror-Detection/README.md

 ## How to use

-The IsMirror parameter is a float.
+The "IsMirror" parameter is a float.
 The value will be 1.0 inside the local mirror, and -1.0 outside of it.

 ## Credit